Addressing Local Realism through Bell Tests at Colliders: The CHSH Inequality at Colliders

 \subsection{At Future Detectors}

 It is possible that at future collider experiments the associated detectors will be able to measure the spins of particles~\cite{Doser:2022knm,Afik:2025ejh}.
 If the spin measurements are direct, as in Sec.~\ref{sec:ideal}, then the experimenter would choose a measurement axis.
-In this case, Kasday's local hidden variable model does not apply and local realism can be tested.
+In this case, Kasday's local hidden variable model does not apply and local realism can be tested, when the measurement axes can be changed as needed.

 It is not necessary to measure spins on an event-by-event basis.
 Since quantum mechanics is fundamentally probabilistic, spins can be inferred statistically.
 In this case, testing local realism is still possible provided that $\epsilon_{\rm CHSH} > 1/\sqrt{2}$ or equivalently $P_+ > 0.92$, when $P_+ = P_+^A = P_+^B$.